-- Crop Production: agroforestry, nutrient cycling, nutrient management, pollinator habitat
+- Crop Production: agroforestry, cover crops, cropping systems, nutrient cycling, nutrient management, pollinator habitat

 - Education and Training: demonstration, on-farm/ranch research, participatory research, technical assistance

 - Farm Business Management: feasibility study

-- Natural Resources/Environment: biodiversity, drift/runoff buffers, habitat enhancement, hedges - woody, riparian buffers
+- Natural Resources/Environment: biodiversity, carbon sequestration, habitat enhancement, hedgerows, hedges - grass, hedges - woody, riparian buffers, riverbank protection, soil stabilization

 - Production Systems: agroecosystems, holistic management, organic agriculture, permaculture

 - Soil Management: nutrient mineralization, soil analysis, soil chemistry, soil microbiology, soil quality/health, toxic status mitigation

 - Sustainable Communities: partnerships, sustainability measures, values-based supply chains